St Mary’s Scholarships

 Eligibility: Application for the scholarship is open to those pupils applying for entry to St Mary’s at 11+, 13+ or to the Sixth Form.
 The scholarship is awarded to a girl who shows outstanding potential in any aspect of art.
 The candidate must also demonstrate a strong commitment to, and enthusiasm for, art in general.
 She must, of course, satisfy the academic requirements, as assessed in the entrance examination and interview.

-Procedure: Application forms are available from the Registrar from 1 October 2019, and should be submitted by 13 December 2019.
+Procedure: Application forms are available from the Registrar from mid October 2021, and should be submitted by 10 December 2021.
 Candidates should submit a portfolio of between 10 and 12 pieces of work, not exceeding A1 size, covering a range of different processes and techniques.
 Ceramics and other 3D work will only be accepted for consideration in photographic form.
 The portfolio must show evidence of work produced at home as well as at school.
 Each piece should be clearly labelled with the candidate’s name, age and the date when it was undertaken.
 All the work should be presented in a folder.

 Art scholars are selected on the basis of an excellent portfolio, an art examination and an interview.
 A written statement should be received by the school from the candidate’s current art teacher.